 Although it is an anxiety-based condition, health anxiety is often linked with obsessive compulsive disorder (OCD), on account of the compulsive behaviours that accompany symptoms.

 Seeking reassurance from doctors or the internet may, in some cases, provide relief.
 But, just like with OCD, such compulsions only offer relief temporarily - before the fear of illness returns once again.

 What causes health anxiety?

 There can be many reasons why someone starts to worry too much about their health.
-Perhaps you’ve had a bad experience with your health in the past or as a child, or maybe a loved one worries about their health excessively.
+Perhaps you’ve had a bad experience with your health in the past or as a child, or maybe you have a loved one who worries about their health excessively.
 Just like many other mental health problems, there can be a wide variety of causes or triggers.
+These can include: